RvnXcnnrr/APP_DEV_FLUTTER_APP/ESP32_README.md

    - DHT sensor library by Adafruit
    - Adafruit Unified Sensor by Adafruit

-4. Choose between development and production code:
+4. Choose the appropriate code template:
-   - For local development: Use `esp32_motion_detector.ino`
+   - For local development with token auth: Use `esp32_motion_detector.ino`
+   - For local development with email auth: Use `ESP32_Email_Auth.ino` (recommended)
-   - For production deployment: Use `ESP32_Production_Template.ino`
+   - For production with token auth: Use `ESP32_Production_Template.ino`
+   - For production with email auth: Use `ESP32_Production_Email_Auth.ino` (recommended)

 5. Configure the settings as described in the Configuration section